NeoSkin7/Website/site/content/post/challenger.md

 [^3]: This figure is inconsistently reported; the _Report to the Presidential Commission_ gives this stated value, which is "roughly [...]
 24 miles down range."
 Other literature gives this value as 26.3 nautical miles, 45 km, or 146 000 ft.

 [^4]: This is a major oversimplification.
 The O-rings sealed the joints between sections of the motor case, within which liquid hydrogen and oxygen flowed.
 The joints were packed with putty and installed with two O-rings, which were sealed by the pressure of the liquid fuel within the motor case during launch.
 This setup forms a tang and clevis joint.
+The actual O-rings used were 0.25 inches in diameter, a lot smaller than the one I show in the video.

 [^5]: Data from the _Report to the Presidential Commission_, this transcript is consistent with the original units.
 36 °F ≈ 2.22 °C.